quest-he/dice-game/README.md

 ## Closer Look
 We ran into issues and did some troubleshooting of the following portions together:
-*The player and computer output strings were stacking because we were missing this code:
+*The player and computer output strings were stacking because we missed including this code:
 ```
 if( counter == counterLimit ){
     player1.innerHTML  ='';